 - Handle conversations and negotiations with your employer’s workers’ compensation insurance carrier

 - Appeal your claim if it is denied, or seek a better result from a higher authority in the Division of Workers’ Compensation

 There are times when you may also have the right to pursue additional compensation in a third-party personal injury lawsuit.
 We will identify all potential legal options and help you exhaust every avenue so that you can maximize your financial award.

-At Winters & Yonker, P.A., our workers’ compensation lawyers in St. Petersburg work on a contingency fee basis.
+At Winters & Yonker Personal Injury Lawyers, our workers’ compensation lawyers in St. Petersburg work on a contingency fee basis.
 You pay nothing out of pocket to get our top-rated legal team on your side.
 We only get paid if we win your workers’ compensation claim.